amberxn/COVID19_NCOMMS/README.md

 > Source data are provided in Source Data file with this paper.

 #### Citation
-Integrated cytokine and metabolite analysis reveals immunometabolic reprogramming in COVID-19 patients with therapeutic implications. *Nat Commun* (2021).
+Xiao, N., Nie, M., Pang, H. et al. Integrated cytokine and metabolite analysis reveals immunometabolic reprogramming in COVID-19 patients with therapeutic implications.
+Nat Commun 12, 1618 (2021). https://doi.org/10.1038/s41467-021-21907-9

 Thanks for your interest :)